 Soil moisture prior to planting is a critical factor for successful establishment of pumpkins.

-The living, hairy vetch cover crop may remove soil moisture and prevent pumpkin germination and growth.
-If irrigation is not available, kill the vetch 10-14 days prior to planting in order for rainfall to provide adequate soil moisture for seeding or transplanting.
-If rainfall is excessive, hairy vetch may remove water to facilitate timely planting.
+The living cover crop may remove soil moisture and prevent pumpkin germination and growth.
+If irrigation is not available, kill the cover crop 10-14 days prior to planting in order to conserve moisture for seeding or transplanting.
+If rainfall is excessive, the cover crop may remove water to facilitate timely planting.
 Irrigation will eliminate the concerns about soil moisture for pumpkin seeding and germination.